-The City of Jonesboro's Catastrophic Sick Leave Bank allows participating employees who have exhausted all available balances to receive additional sick leave benefits for extended absences upon submission of properly documented application for the following reasons: (1) if the employee experiences a personal catastrophic illness or injury or (2) if the employee's parent, spouse, or dependent child as defined by IRS Publication 501 is undergoing treatment or recovery of an illness or injury.
+The City of Jonesboro's Catastrophic Sick Leave Bank (SLB) allows participating employees who have exhausted all available accrual balances to receive additional sick leave benefits for extended leave of absences, in the rolling calendar year, upon submission of proper documentation to Human Resources.
+Catastrophic leave, for the purpose of this Bank, shall be defined as sick leave required (1) for treatment or recovery of a non-job- related catastrophic injury or illness to the participating employee or (2) for treatment of or recovery from a catastrophic injury or illness to a participating employee's parent, spouse, or dependent child as defined in IRS Publication 501.

 Regular full-time employees of the City with a minimum of one (1) year of service are eligible to participate.
-New employees will become eligible to join the Bank on the date of their one (1) year anniversary.
-Employees that are currently on disciplinary action for poor attendance or do not have the minimum hours for initial membership are not eligible to enroll in to the Sick Bank program.
+Enrollment in the SLB program may begin during the first annual open enrollment period after the employee's one year anniversary date.
+Employees that are currently on disciplinary action for poor attendance or do not have the minimum hours for initial membership are not eligible to enroll in the SLB program.
 An approved absence for illness will not be considered poor attendance.

-All employees, except 24-hour shift employees, shall donate sixteen (16) hours for initial membership in the Bank.
+All Participating employees, except 24-hour shift employees, shall donate sixteen (16) hours for initial membership in the SLB program.
 Firefighters who work 24-hour shifts shall donate forty-eight (48) hours for initial membership.
-Such donations must be paid within two months of an employee's eligible date.
-If an employee does not join within the two month period they will not be eligible to join again until open enrollment.
+Such donations must be paid during the annual open enrollment period.

+If an employee does not join within this period, they will not be eligible to join again until the next annual open enrollment period.

 Following the initial donation, eight (8) hours per non-uniform and police employees and twenty-four (24) hours per firefighter who works a twenty-hour (24) shift, shall be required yearly to maintain membership.
-Hours must be paid to the Bank by March 1st each year to maintain membership in the Bank.
+Hours must be paid to the SLB during the annual open enrollment period to maintain membership in the SLB.
 No employee shall be advanced hours from the bank until the appropriate initial donation has been met.
 An employee may not donate hours for another employee for their initial membership donation nor for the required yearly donation of hours.

-Hours contributed to the Catastrophic Sick Leave Bank may not be restored to the contributing employee under any circumstances.
+Hours contributed to the SLB may not be restored to the contributing employee under any circumstances.

-Open enrollment will be held in November and December of each year.
-The effective date of those signing up during open enrollment shall be January 1, of the following year.
+The annual benefits open enrollment period will be in November of each year.
+The effective date of those signing up during annual open enrollment shall be January 1st, of the following year.
+To be eligible for leave in the SLB program, the employee must have not received a written warning for verified misuse of sick leave during the past two years.